PotOk20/contracts/README.md

-# contracts
-superior value contracts for database management on blockchain
+Varius models of value contracts